 R&D Start-up owners – taking a salary is the better option

-Applications for Advance findings must be lodged by June 30th
+Applications for Advance findings must be lodged by end of financial year, June 30th

 Note: An Advance finding is not a pre-condition of registration.
 Companies will still be required to register their activities at the end of each income year that the activities were conducted.

 Applications for Overseas findings must be lodged by June 30th